-ESR-171 Environmental Science
+ESR-171 Environmental Science 4 credits, Fall

-A lab science course introducing environmental science issues, the scientific method, systems and feedback, biogeochemical cycles, human population growth, communities and ecosystems, productivity and energy flow, world food supply, environmental effects of agriculture, and endangered species.
-Recommended: Pass MTH-060 with a C or better or placement in MTH-065; pass RD-090 or placement in RD-115; pass WR-095 or placement in WR-121.
+Introduction to environmental science issues, the scientific method, systems and feedback, biogeochemical cycles, human population growth, communities and ecosystems, productivity and energy flow, world food supply, environmental effects of agriculture, and endangered species.
+Recommended: Pass MTH-060 or MTH-098 with a C or better, or placement in MTH-065; pass WRD-098 or placement in WR-121.